Hongbo-Miao/documentation/docs/clusters.md

 The History Service scales horizontally via individual shards, configured during the Cluster's creation.
 The number of shards remains static for the life of the Cluster (so you should plan to scale and over-provision).

-Each shard maintains data (routing Ids, mutable state) and queues.
+Each shard maintains data (routing identifiers, mutable state) and queues.
 A History shard maintains four types of queues:

 - Transfer queue: transfers internal tasks to the Matching Service.
   Whenever a new Workflow Task needs to be scheduled, the History Service transactionally dispatches it to the Matching Service.
 - Timer queues: durably persists Timers.
 - Replicator queue: asynchronously replicates Workflow Executions from active Clusters to other passive Clusters (experimental Multi-Cluster feature).
-- Visibility queue: pushes data to the visibility index (ElasticSearch).
+- Visibility queue: pushes data to the visibility index (Elasticsearch).

 The History service talks to the Matching Service and the Database.

 - It uses grpcPort 7234 to host the service handler.
-- It uses port 6934 for membership related communication.
+- It uses port 6934 for membership-related communication.

 #### Matching service